-Start Your Public Policy & Advocacy Journey Today!
+Public Policy & Advocacy in Action!

 Take action to learn about how state laws are enacted, follow important legislation, and sign up to give testimony.
+Let your voice be heard and known on important legislation moving through the Maryland General Assembly that could impact you, your family, and our community.

-For more information, contact: (410) 841-3000 or
+For more information: (410) 841-3000 or visit: Maryland General Assembly - Legislature

 ADVOCACY IN ACTION SPOTLIGHTS